andy9876/MachineLearningReactiveBPM/README.md

 # MachineLearningReactiveBPM

-This repo contains the code for the POC that is part of RedHat Session S1506:  Using machine learning, Red Hat JBoss BPM Suite, and reactive microservices
+This repo contains the code for the POC that is part of RedHat Session S1506:  Using machine learning, Red Hat JBoss BPM Suite, and reactive microservices.
+It demonstrates how you can integrate jBPM, reactive java microservices, and H20 machine learning with Kafka using docker containers.

 # BPM Suite Dockerfile and setup files
 Dockerfile - This file can be used to build a docker imaging of BPM Suite.